A City on a Hill

 JamestownSidney King

-From Fort Comfort at the mouth of the James to an expanding diaspora reaching 100 miles upriver, as wealthy newcomers and freed servants founded their own private plantations.
+From Fort Comfort at the mouth of the James to an expanding diaspora reaching 100 miles upriver,wealthy newcomers and freed servants alike founded their own private plantations.
 These ranged in scale from a few hundred acres to vast semi-independent settlements like St Martin's Hundred, 21,500 acres housing 250 settlers from 1618 centred around the fortified clutch of wooden cabins known as Wolstenholme Town.
 Most still lived in wattle and daub homes though, one or two rooms at the most with dirt flors and thatched roofs, and half of those who had come to St Martin's were dead by 1621, from violence, from disease, from malnutrition or ultimately from exhaustion.
 Yet some thrived: George Thorpe, another former Parliamentarian, wrote from the Berkeley plantation in 1620 that he had never been in such good health, that food was plentiful, the colony prosperous, and the liquor excellent.
 Amid this scene of haphazard unchecked expansion and the growing encroachment of tobacco plantations through the Tidelands, the boundaries between English and natives blurred: the Company's new rules forbade any injurie or oppression against indigenous tribes, and colonist and native alike often visited each other's settlements.
 The industrious George Thorpe even built an English style home for Opechanacanough, who had become the chief of the Powhatan in 1618, with which the new ruler was delighted, especially in his lock and key, which he so admired, as locking and unlocking his door an hundred times a day.

 And yet for all these overtures, the gifts, the visits, the schools the English might build, it was increasingly clear to the Powhatan that the settlers were here to stay, and that no matter the deaths they endured they would only grow in number.
 Any hopes they might have harboured were dashed by the report of one of Opechanacanough's counsellors, Uttamatomakkin, who returned from a voyage to England with John Rolfe and Pocahontas in May 1617.
 Uttamatomakkin had harsh words to say about the disdain the English had shown him, and the contempt they displayed for native religious beliefs, but worse than that, worse even than the news that the princess Pocahontas had taken ill and died before leaving, was his frank estimate of the numbers of white people he saw on his travels.
 When asked to gauge their strength, he told Opechanacanough to count the Stars in the Sky, the Leaves upon the Trees, and the Sand on the Seashore, for so many people… were in England.
 To the Powhatan chieftain, this vision of the future held little room for his people and their way of life.
 They would be displaced, or they would be destroyed.
 He would bide his time.
 He would let the English spread out, grow confident, complacent.
 And he would act.